CarolKogei/hello-world/README.md

 # hello-world
-my name is caroline
+my name is caroline,
-i am passionate about technology and humanity i love travelling, good music and a sucker for street food
+I am passionate about technology and humanity.
+I also love travelling, good music and a sucker for street food